Policies

 Invoice Payment

-Tuition payments are due in full seven days prior to the first day of the program.
+Tuition payments are due in full, seven days prior to the first day of the program.
 It is recognized that some municipal government departments require their members to pay their own tuition and then receive internal reimbursement upon successful program completion.
-In this case, participants are required to pay their tuition in full prior to the first day of class.
+In this case, participants are required to pay their tuition in full, prior to the first day of class.

-Failure to meet the payment requirements may result in the student being removed from the class and the student not being placed on the class roster until payment is received.
+Failure to meet the payment requirements may result in the student being removed from the class and/or the student not being placed on the class roster until payment is received.
 Additionally, after ninety (90) days, a 3% late fee will be charged monthly.

 Use of Credit Cards